mlindsk/molic/paper/paper.md

 https://mlindsk.github.io/molic/
 \end{center}

+# Expert Knowledge
+If one has prior knowledge of the underlying nature of the association between variables, this can easily be exploited.
+One can choose to model only the relationship between variables which have no other associations to any of the remaining variables.
+This will result in a number of interaction graphs which can then be unified as the union of these graphs.
+This approach was taken in the example below.

 # A Use Case in Genetics

 Recently, advances in DNA sequencing has made it possible to sequence short segments of DNA ($< 200$ basepairs) including two or more SNPs.
 These are called \textsl{microhaplotypes} (or microhaps for short) [@kidd2014microhaplo].
 They have been demonstrated to be well suited for ancestry assessment.
 The short distance between SNPs within a microhap implies that recombination among them rarely occurs.
 Hence, the methodology of @tvedebrink2018aims can not be used as this assumes mutual independence of the SNPs within a population.